Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 What is the difference between a structural assessment and a Periodic Structural Inspection (PSI) in Singapore?

-In Singapore, the PSI is a formal regulatory structural assessment conducted at set intervals mandated under the Building Control Act; all PSI constitutes structural assessment, but not all structural assessments qualify as mandated PSI for BCA compliance purposes.
+In Singapore, the PSI is a formal regulatory structural assessment conducted at set intervals mandated under the Building Control Act; all PSI constitutes structural assessment, but not all structural assessments qualify as mandated PSI for BCA compliance purposes, whereas a building condition assessment is a broader review used outside the PSI framework.
+It typically starts from a review of the building’s existing condition and key building components to inform maintenance and repairs, not just compliance.

 Who is qualified to conduct a structural assessment for compliance in Singapore?